JoeCreedon/video_bg/README.md

 # video_bg
 Here is a landing page I made with HTML5 and CSS3.
-I experimented with a video background and it was the first time I've used the z-index.
+I experimented with a video background and the z-index.